 Troubleshooting Cloudflare 5XX errors

-When contacting your hosting provider, give them the following information:
+When contacting your hosting provider, share the following information:

-- URL that resulted in the HTTP 5XX error (for example:
+error occurred. - The URL that resulted in the HTTP

 ).

-The error cause is not always found in the origin server error logs.
-Check logs of all load balancers, caches, proxies, or firewalls between Cloudflare and the origin web server.
+The cause of the error is not always found in the origin server's error logs.
+Be sure to check the logs of any load balancers, caches, proxies, or firewalls between Cloudflare and the origin web server.

-Additional details to provide to your hosting provider or site administrator are listed within each error description below.
-Cloudflare Custom Error Pages change the appearance of default error pages discussed in this article.
+Additional details to provide to your hosting provider or site administrator can be found in the error descriptions below.
+Note that Cloudflare Custom Error Pages can alter the appearance of default error pages discussed in this page.

-Error Analytics per domain are available within Zone Analytics.
-Error Analytics allows insight into overall errors by HTTP error code and provides the URLs, source IP addresses, and Cloudflare data centers needed to diagnose and resolve the issue.
+Error analytics per domain are available within Zone Analytics.
+Error analytics provides insights into overall errors by HTTP error code and offers details such as the URLs, source IP addresses, and Cloudflare data centers needed to diagnose and resolve issues.
 Error Analytics are based on a 1% traffic sample.

 To view Error Analytics: